labinhood/serverless-aws-good-practices/README.md

 }
 ```

-The plugin checks your "provider.deploymentBucket" configuration by default, and fail your deployment if any of the settings is different or missing.
-You can skip this behaviour by setting **checkDeploymentBucketConfig** to false, in which case the plugin will still issue a warning, but it will not fail your deployment.
+The plugin checks your "provider.deploymentBucket" configuration, and fail your deployment if any of the settings is different or missing.
+You can skip the failure behaviour by setting **checkDeploymentBucketConfig** to false, in which case the plugin will still issue a warning, but it will not fail your deployment.

 The reason these settings help, is that they make all services and stages utilize a single S3 bucket.
 The Serverless Framework stores all deployment bucket files in a service/stage directory structure by default, so it all works naturally well from there.